tkw1536/ggman/README.md

 would link the repository in `$HOME/go/src/github.com/hello/world` into the right location.
 Here, this corresponds to `$GGROOT/github.com/hello/world`.

+Furthermore, sometimes a repository changes it's remote url and should be moved to the correct location.
+For this purpose the `ggman relocate` command can be used.
+It is called without arguments.

 ### `ggman here`, `ggman web` and `ggman url`